Motivating adult learners may be, at times, a great challenge which must be grappled with to make employee training possible.

 6. Promote career goals

-The promotion of career goals is important to instil a sense of motivation in the minds of employees, allowing them to work toward something worthwhile.
+The promotion of career goals is important to instill a sense of motivation in the minds of employees, allowing them to work toward something worthwhile.

 7. Account for individual interests

-Accounting for individual interests makes for a more personalized approach to learning.
-When learners feel that what they consider important is recognised, they are more likely to be positively involved in their learning.
+Accounting for individual interests is also a great tip to motivate adult learners.
+When learners feel that what they consider important is recognized, they are more likely to be positively involved in their learning.